Adrian-Ng/Adrian-Ng.github.io/_SQL/aggregation/05-agg.cubes.md

 Conversely, a __roll up__ is when we move from a _granular view_ to a more _generalised_ view.

-In SQL, we can move to a generalised view be adding `WITH ROLLUP`.
+In SQL, we can do this by adding `WITH ROLLUP`.

 ```sql
 SELECT